- 1-1/4 pounds boneless skinless chicken breasts, cubed

 - 1/3 cup shredded Asiago cheese

-- In a large nonstick skillet over medium-high heat, brown chicken in 1 teaspoon oil; remove and set aside.
-In the same skillet, saute the carrots, mushrooms, onion and peppers in remaining oil for 5 minutes.
-Add garlic; cook 1 minute longer.
+- In a large nonstick skillet, brown chicken in 1 teaspoon oil over medium-high heat; remove and set aside.
+In the same skillet, saute the carrots, onion and peppers in remaining oil for 10 minutes.
+Add mushrooms and garlic; saute 1-2 minutes longer or until vegetables are tender.

 Reviews forNew Orleans-Style Chicken